 But as herbalist Robyn Landis (1997) explains, it’s important to recognize that this is true of all drugs and all foods as well as herbs.
 It is not especially true of herbs.
 To the contrary, herbs are much more difficult to misuse than drugs because of the synergy of all the ingredients they contain.

 Landis also explains that:

 “Doctors and scientists often assume that any active substance must have side effects, because their experience is with drugs, and drugs by their very nature will have side effects.
-Indeed, any rational decision regarding whether to use a drug begins with the acknowledgment that there will be side effects, and weighs that unavoidable cost against the potential benefits of the drug.
+Indeed, any rational decision regarding whether to use a drug begins with the acknowledgement that there will be side effects, and weighs that unavoidable cost against the potential benefits of the drug.
 But the activity of a whole plant, with all its compounds intact, simply is not comparable to the action of a single concentrated compound.”

 As herbalist Michael Moore puts it:

 “A physician’s biochemical tools are drugs.
 By extension, docs may rightly presume that any agent capable of promoting change probably has similar potential for side effects…”

 Ironically, the expectation of side effects for drugs is such a given that side effects can come to be seen as a necessary sign of value, a warped sort of status symbol says Landis.
 Thus a corollary myth is: “If a herb doesn’t have the power to harm, then it can’t heal.”

 Observes herbalist Moore: “Carried to an irrational extreme, some medical folks feel that anything without potential side effects is quackery.
 This, of course, leaves any alternative approach in a Catch-22 bind.”